-Accomplishment: Eighty-four varieties from the Illinois State Variety Trial were evaluated for FHB resistance in a FHB evaluation nursery, and data were made available to producers.
+Data on FHB resistance of varieties in the Illinois State Variety Trial in a FHB evaluation nursery were made available to producers.
 In 2010 we developed a new index that incorporates the severity, incidence and FDK % into a single number.
 Using this index we can adjust ratings to the same disease level for each season (50% ISK index).
 We are continuing to use this index which allows producers and others to compare the FHB resistance of varieties evaluated in different seasons.

-Impact: In order to use FHB resistance as a criterion in variety selection producers must have as much information as possible on FHB resistance.
+In order to use FHB resistance as a criterion in variety selection producers must have as much information as possible on FHB resistance.
 The FHB resistance data provide very useful information to Illinois seedsmen and producers and allows them to use FHB resistance as a criterion in variety selection.
 Producers and seedsmen have a three year summary of data of FHB resistance and DON level that can be used in decisions about what varieties to produce.
 The information on FHB resistance is available online at http://vt.cropsci.illinois.edu/wheat.html >.

-Accomplishment: In 2011, about 410 breeding lines from the University of Illinois wheat breeding program were evaluated in the misted, inoculated scab evaluation field nursery.
-Scab resistant lines were evaluated for many additional traits including grain yield, milling and baking quality, standability, and resistance to other diseases.
+In 2012, about 460 breeding lines from the University of Illinois wheat breeding program were evaluated.
+Scab resistant lines were evaluated for many traits including grain yield, milling and baking quality, standability, and resistance to diseases.
+Although an FHB resistance evaluation nursery was planted, inoculated and misted, very low levels of FHB symptoms prevented the collection of useful data of FHB resistance in the nursery in 2012.

-Impact: Sustained annual selection for FHB resistance in the inoculated, misted field nursery has significant long-term impact by assuring that new varieties will be FHB resistant.
+Sustained annual selection for FHB resistance in the inoculated, misted field nursery has significant long-term impact by assuring that new varieties will be FHB resistant.

 Constant selection for FHB resistance in the breeding program is essential in order to identify breeding lines with FHB resistance and also to discard FHB susceptible lines early so that resources are not wasted evaluating FHB susceptible lines.
 The constant selection pressure applied using evaluation in misted, inoculated nurseries is essential in reducing DON.